DWTechs/efficient-git/content/merge.md

 Git diff will show a three-way diff, highlighting changes from both the HEAD and MERGE_HEAD versions.

+You can learn more about resolving conflict in the [Teamwork page](../teamwork)

 ## How to merge